akv2/MaxImage/readme.md

 ## Changelog:

+Version 2.0.3:
+* Added "noBackgroundPosition" option that forces the plugin to run without using CSS3's background-position

 Version 2.0.2:
-* Added fillElement option that provides the ability to constrain your slideshow to a container element (not just the window)
+* Added "fillElement" option that provides the ability to constrain your slideshow to a container element (not just the window)

 Version 2.0.1:
 * Added backgroundSize option so that older browsers can act as though they support CSS3 background-size:contain